Ford Grey, 1st Earl of Tankerville

-Ford Grey, 1st Earl of Tankerville PC (20 July 1655 – 24 June 1701), 1st Viscount Glendale, and 3rd Baron Grey of Werke, was an English nobleman and statesman.
+Ford Grey, 1st Earl of Tankerville, PC (20 July 1655 – 24 June 1701) was an English peer and politician.

 Early life

 Grey was the eldest son of Ralph Grey, 2nd Baron Grey of Werke and Catherine Ford, daughter of Sir Edward Ford of Harting in West Sussex.
 He was baptised the day of his birth at Harting.
 His family seat was Chillingham Castle in Northumberland, which he inherited on his father's death in 1675.

 His younger brother, Ralph was an officer in the Army and Whig MP for Berwick who served as the Governor of Barbados.
 His sister, Hon.
 Catherine Grey, married Richard Neville, MP for Berkshire.

 Career

 In 1682 Grey achieved notoriety for being found guilty of seducing his wife's sister, Lady Henrietta Berkeley for which he was arrested, tried and ultimately freed.
 In 1683 he was arrested for involvement in the Rye House Plot but escaped from the Tower of London in July and fled with Lady Henrietta and her new husband to France.
 He later became one of the leaders of the Monmouth Rebellion, landing with Monmouth at Lyme Regis in June 1685.
 He was in command of the cavalry, and its defeat on two occasions may have been caused by his cowardice, possibly even by his treachery.
 He was taken prisoner and condemned for high treason, but he obtained a pardon by freely giving evidence against his former associates, and was restored to his honours in June 1686.

 During the reign of William III he was made Privy Councillor on 11 May 1695 and, on 11 June 1695, created Viscount Glendale and Earl of Tankerville.
 From 1695 until his death he was a Commissioner of Greenwich Hospital; from November 1699 until November 1700, First Lord of the Treasury.
 During the absence of the King from June until October 1700, he was a Lord Justice of the Realm, and from November 1700 until his death, Lord Privy Seal.